 All you need is to have effective lighting.
 It should put you or your partner in front of the camera in focus while avoiding strange shadows on your face and features.
 To this end you may use natural light from strategically located windows or the ambient lighting available in the room you use.

 Natural light is as powerful as any lighting vlogging equipment you can get, sometimes it’s even more powerful.
 However, it’s good to be consistent throughout your work as it allows you to create an identity or a brand for yourself.
 Maintaining your identity is the first step into having people remember you and come back for more content.

-It’s essential to start by knowing what lighting equipment you can find.
+It’s essential first to start by knowing what lighting equipment you can find.

 Umbrella lights are the next step in the lighting game.
-Their advantage over Softboxes is the directional control they give you, i.e. more customization.
+Their advantage over softboxes is the directional control they give you and so more customization.

 1-The Neewer Dimmable 18 inches Ring Light: This one is practically a kit coming with all the equipment you need to set up and start.
 It comes with its stand and even color filters at a price of only $89.99.

 2-The Impact Soft n’ Natural Kit #3: This is a great kit pick if you want to buy one.
-It features most of what you need to get started from octa Softboxes and normal Softboxes to fixtures and stands.
+It features most of what you need to get started from octa softboxes, normal softboxes to fixtures and stands.
 It comes at a medium range price of $129.

-This guide should introduce you to the must haves of your vlogging accessories kit and help you choose your vlogging equipment as you begin your journey.
-It didn’t dive into the world of novelty equipment that some professional vloggers use sometimes which you don’t need as a beginner.
+This guide should introduce you to the world of vlogging accessories and help you choose your vlogging equipment as you begin your journey.
+This guide doesn’t dive into the world of novelty equipment that some professional vloggers use sometimes which you don’t need as a beginner